Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 6. Reignite the spark in your relationship

 After some years of marriage or being in a long-term relationship, you may become too caught up with shouldering the responsibilities of your home and career to prioritize your connection with your SO.
-Your partner is likely to feel neglected and may act out.
-This may make you feel insecure.
+This may leave either one or both partners feeling neglected in a relationship, resulting in actions and behaviors that trigger insecurities.

 Understand where their behavior is coming from and try to schedule a time when both of you can connect like a carefree couple and keep the spark alive in your relationship.
 Make an effort to make your partner happy.
 Regularly reinventing your connection as you grow and evolve, individually and as a couple, can help keep insecurities at bay.